jlan84/linear-algebra-assignment/individual.md

          <img src="images/transition_matix_A.png">
       </div>

-B. This question uses the `iris` dataset.
+- This question uses the `iris` dataset.
 Load the data in with the following code.

    ```python
    from sklearn import datasets